Want to know what makes rabbits good pets?

 This post explores exactly why rabbits make great pets.

 Rabbits are a popular pet, but not everyone understands the appeal.
 The fact is, rabbits are wonderful companions and additions to your family.
 Rabbits, when given the opportunity, bond deeply with their humans and can be a joy to interact with.
 It is just a matter of knowing how to care for and treat your new pet.
+If you’re looking for information on rabbits or considering getting one you’ll be pleased to know they make fantastic pets.

 - 0.1 Personalities